Skip to main content

 Quick Start

-1. Sign in to the Console
+1. Sign in

 Go to console.authzx.com and sign in.

-2. Create a Namespace
+2. Create an application

-3. Get your API Key
+3. Get credentials

-4. Define a Resource Type
+4. Define a resource type

 Example: